canmor-lam/canmor-lam.github.io/_posts/2017-06-29-Deploy Microchip development environments on VPS.md

     sudo ./xc32-v1.43-full-install-linux-installer.run
     ```

     Just follow the prompt to answer the requests to get installation done.
+Installer will ask you to choose a license, 'Workstation' is recommended (you can get a license for trial later).

 4. Activate xc32